-In each 7 series FPGA, 32 global clock lines have the highest fanout and can reach every flip-flop clock, clock enable, and set/reset, as well as many logic inputs.
+In each XA Spartan-7 FPGA (except XA7S6 and XA7S15), 32 global clock lines have the highest fanout and can reach every flip-flop clock, clock enable, and set/reset, as well as many logic inputs.
 There are 12 global clock lines within any clock region driven by the horizontal clock buffers (BUFH).
 Each BUFH can be independently enabled/disabled, allowing for clocks to be turned off within a region, thereby offering fine-grain control over which clock regions consume power.
 Global clock lines can be driven by global clock buffers, which can also perform glitchless clock multiplexing and clock enable functions.
 Global clocks are often driven from the CMT, which can completely eliminate the basic clock distribution delay.